Investors to ‘take the temperature’ of the data centre market at forum in London

 According to the forum organisers BroadGroup, the one-day international forum is attended by stakeholders and players including representatives from investors, finance, private equity, hedge funds, property specialists, legal counsel and others.

-The key goal is to assess the data centre, hosting, and cloud markets and effectively identify key opportunities that are emerging around the world, the types of finance available, mergers and acquisitions, debt versus risk and mezzanine financing.
+The key goal is to assess the data center, hosting, and cloud markets and effectively identify key opportunities that are emerging around the world, the types of finance available, mergers and acquisitions, debt versus risk and mezzanine financing.

 BroadGroup chairman Philip Low says edge computing has risen to the forefront of the debate in recent years as smart cities, the Internet of Things and ‘connected everything’ place a focus on not only the speed at which data is analysed, but also how and where that secure capacity is processed and delivered.
 Consequently, the forum will discuss what this means for the traditional date centre and cloud models.